aevrah/100-days-of-code/log.md

 ### Day  65: March 6, 2018
 **Today's Progress**: Completed sections 39 and 40 on npm, Yarn, and Grunt for Cassidy William's Udemy course ['JavaScript and React for Developers: Master the Essentials'](https://www.udemy.com/js-and-react-for-devs)

+### Day 66: March 7, 2018
+**Today's Progress**: Finished the 17th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of sorting a list of names without their articles words

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->